 Canadian Emergency Wage Subsidy (CEWS) – Up to 75% Wage Subsidy for Employers

-The federal government greatly expanded its previously announced Canada Emergency Wage Subsidy.
-They will now be offering a 75 percent wage subsidy for qualifying small businesses, for up to 3 months, retroactive to March 15, 2020.
-Applications are now open.
+The Canada Emergency Wage Subsidy offers a 75 percent wage subsidy for qualifying small businesses, for up to 3 months, retroactive to March 15, 2020.

 Extended Tax Filing and Payment Deadlines